 Kneat possesses a top tier quality management system ("QMS") and is certified to ISO 9001:2015.
 Kneat also possesses an information security management system ("ISMS") and is accredited to ISO 27001:2017.
-In addition, it adheres to all applicable life sciences regulations such as all current cGMPs, GAMP5, EU Annex 11, FDA CFR Title 21 Part 11 governing Electronic Records and Electronic Signatures.
+In addition, it adheres to all applicable life sciences regulations such as all current cGMPs, GAMP5, EU Annex 11, FDA CFR

+Title 21 Part 11 governing Electronic Records and Electronic Signatures.
 Adhering to these regulations and guidelines is a mandatory requirement in order to supply to this highly regulated industry.
 Potential customers often perform extensive audits to verify compliance prior to purchasing the Company's software and services.

-The Company's focus is to service the facilities, equipment and computer systems ("CSV") validation market initially within the global life sciences industry.
-Kneat initially targeted large tier one companies in the life sciences industry primarily in the United States and Europe and is now also targeting medium and smaller companies in the life sciences industry.
+The Company's focus is to service the Validation market initially within the global life sciences industry.
+Kneat initially targeted large tier one companies in the life sciences industry primarily in the United States and Europe and is now also targeting mid market companies.
 The Company believes this market has significant potential for a digital solution due to a number of factors, including increased compliance standards required by regulators globally and the ongoing campaign by manufacturers to reduce costs and increase control while maintaining data integrity to a high standard.
 Additionally, competing in today's era of rapid innovation that digitization has enabled, requires companies to modernize the processes that enable them to bring these innovations to market at scale, with speed, and in a trusted way.
-Using Kneat's current customer penetration rates, the estimated number of manufacturing sites globally, current list prices and other assumptions, Kneat estimates that the potential market size for Kneat Gx for Validation process-digitalisation within the life science industry is in excess of US \$600 million in annual recurring revenues.
+Using Kneat's current customer penetration, the estimated number of potential licenses globally, current list prices and other assumptions, Kneat estimates that the potential market size for Kneat Gx for Validation process digitalization exceeds US \$2 billion within the life science industry, including Pharmaceutical, Medical Devices, Chemical, Health, Personal Care and Diagnostics.
 As the Company continues to enhance the Kneat Gx platform through added functionality, management expects the potential market for the platform to increase significantly.